 - 4.1.
 The welfare of the children is paramount. - 4.2.
 Staff are responsible for their own actions and behaviour and should seek to avoid any conduct that would lead any reasonable person to question their motivation or intentions. - 4.3.
-Staff should dress appropriately at all times for the tasks they undertake (e.g. wear P.E. clothing when teaching P.E.) and ensure they promote a positive and professional image.
-Denim of any colour is not deemed to be professional dress. - 4.4.
-Staff should apply the same professional standards regardless of culture, disability, gender, language, racial origin, religious belief and sexual orientation. - 4.5.
-Staff should not consume or be under the influence of alcohol or substances, including prescribed medication that may affect their ability to care for children. - 4.6.
-Staff should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct, prohibition from teaching by the National College of Teaching & Leadership (NCTL). - 4.7.
-Staff and managers should continually monitor and review practice to ensure this guidance is followed and should understand their responsibilities to safeguard and protect children. - 4.8.
-Staff should discuss and/or take advice promptly from their line manager or another senior member of staff over any incident which may give rise to concern. - 4.9.
-Records should be made of any incident and decision made or where further actions have been agreed, in accordance with school policies and confidentiality.

-- 4.10.
-All staff should know the school's Designated Safeguarding Lead and be familiar with local child protection arrangements, arrangements for managing allegations against staff, whistleblowing procedures and their Local Safeguarding Children Board (LSCB) procedures. - 4.11.
+Staff are expected to maintain a professional standard of conduct, not only in regard to interactions with children in their educational establishment, but to extend this courtesy to their colleagues, parents and visitors of the establishment. - 4.4.
+Staff should dress appropriately at all times for the tasks they undertake and ensure they promote a positive and professional image. - 4.5.
+Staff should apply the expected professional standards of behaviour and not discriminate against anyone in relation to their age, disability, sex or gender reassignment, marriage or civil partnerships (in particular with adults in contact with the establishment), pregnancy or maternity, race, religion or belief or sexual orientation. - 4.6.
+Staff should not consume or be under the influence of alcohol or substances, including prescribed medication that may affect their ability to care for children. - 4.7.
+Staff should be aware that breaches of the law and other professional guidelines could result in disciplinary action being taken against them, criminal action and/or other proceedings including barring by the Disclosure & Barring Service (DBS) from working in regulated activity, or for acts of serious misconduct, prohibition from teaching by the National College of Teaching & Leadership (NCTL). - 4.8.
+Staff and managers should continually monitor and review practice to ensure this guidance is followed and should understand their responsibilities to safeguard and protect children. - 4.9.
+Staff should discuss and/or take advice promptly from their line manager or another senior member of staff over any incident which may give rise to concern. - 4.10.
+Records should be made of any incident and decision made or where further actions have been agreed, in accordance with school policies and confidentiality. - 4.11.
+All staff should know the school's Designated Safeguarding Lead and be familiar with local child protection arrangements, arrangements for managing allegations against staff, whistleblowing procedures and their Pan Dorset Multi-agency Safeguarding Procedures - 4.12.
 Staff should be aware of and comply with the school's financial and administrative regulations and any other procedure manuals.